dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

 On Fig. 3, the first two of these vectors are :math:`\mathbf{e}_1` and :math:`\mathbf{e}_2`.

 The call to ``lattice_model()`` defines both the superlattice vectors :math:`\mathbf{E}_1` and :math:`\mathbf{E}_2` (second argument) and the basis vectors of the model's physical Bravais lattice (third argument).
-The lattice basis vectors only serve to attribute band labels to the different sites.
+The lattice basis vectors only serve to attribute orbital labels to the different sites.
 In `qcm`, each degree of freedom of a given spin (i.e. each orbital) must have its own site on the working Bravais lattice.
-The basis vectors of the physical Bravais lattice then define band labels (from 1 to :math:`N_\mathrm{band}`) attributed to each site.
-The order in which bands are labelled depends on the order in which the sites appear.
-Given the above definitions and Fig. 3, the A sublattice of graphene corresponds to band 2 and the B sublattice to band 1.
+The basis vectors of the physical Bravais lattice then define orbital labels (from 1 to :math:`N_\mathrm{band}`) attributed to each site.
+The order in which orbitals are labelled depends on the order in which the sites appear.
+Given the above definitions and Fig. 3, the A sublattice of graphene corresponds to orbital 2 and the B sublattice to orbital 1.

-Given that the model has two bands, the definition of the hopping operator ``t`` must contain band information: the keywords ``band1`` and ``band2`` are used to specify the band numbers associated with the two sites separated by the bond vector (link) given in argument.
-Internally, a loop is done over all sites of the super unit cell; the bond vector is used to identify a second site; if that site exists and if the bands associated with the two sites agree with ``band1`` and ``band2``, then a matrix element is added to the operator.
+Given that the model has two bands, the definition of the hopping operator ``t`` must contain orbital information: the keywords ``orbitals`` (a tuple) is used to specify the orbital numbers associated with the two sites separated by the bond vector (link) given in argument.
+Internally, a loop is done over all sites of the super unit cell; the bond vector is used to identify a second site; if that site exists and if the orbitals associated with the two sites agree with ``orbitals``, then a matrix element is added to the operator.
 In the above example, three calls are needed because of the three directions (bonds).

-The greatest risk in such calls is to mislabel the bands.
+The greatest risk in such calls is to mislabel the orbitals.
 In order to check that operators were defined properly, a call to ``print_model()`` is warranted.
 This function takes one mandatory argument: the name of a text file in which a detailed enumeration of model properties will be printed.
 Additional keyword arguments control the production of asymptote files (.asy) that graphically illustrate each operator.
 This is a powerful way to check the validity of the model definition.

 Other examples